oscar-bender-stone/honors-thesis/source/information_systems.typ

   $cal(F)$.
 ]

 Note that the first condition on $cal(F)$ is redundant: reflexivity in $cal(R)$ ensures that each formula can be recognized in polynomial-time.
+Additionally,

+== Information

+We will now demonstrate that formal systems are _equivalent_ to (formalized) information.
+Broadly, our motto is this: _information is a relation_.
+We will consider several examples:

+- *Example 1:* Alice tells Bob that "I have a cat".
+This is a relation that relates Alice to some cat.
+In contrast, "a cat" is not a relation, and therefore not information.

+- *Example 2:* A statement like $2 + 2 = 4$ is information.
+But it is also _true_ information, or _knowledge_.
+We allow $2 + 2 = 5$ to be information as well, because it asserts _some_ relation between $2 + 2$ and $5$.
+A non-example is simply the number $2$ or a random binary string `0b010001`.
+Neither of these are relations because they are missing an _explicit connection_.
+Note that this can be unary, such as $2 = 2$.